Marriott Bonvoy Ambassador Plus One Benefit: Spend $40K, Gift Status

 We know that for those who travel extensively, it often means there is an unsung hero supporting you, whether they are back at home or traveling alongside you.
 We would like to help you honor that special someone in your life by allowing you to pick a “plus one” to upgrade to Ambassador Elite.

-The communication goes on to clarify that the plus one can be a companion, spouse, significant other, or a person who resides at your same home address, and notes that “any suspected fraud will be thoroughly investigated, and if confirmed, both accounts will be revoked.”
+This benefit can only be used for a companion, spouse, significant other, or a person who resides at your same home address (including having the same address on your Bonvoy profiles), and the company notes that “any suspected fraud will be thoroughly investigated, and if confirmed, both accounts will be revoked.”

-Some Ambassadors can gift elite status to others
+Some Ambassador members can gift elite status to others

 I can be tough on Marriott Bonvoy at times, as I feel like in many ways the program doesn’t try, because of how big the hotel group is.